What can be done with optical technology for the realization of a sustainable global environment?

 Delayed fluorescence measurement - Measuring the chemical energy utilization capacity of photosynthesis using photons

-In photosynthesis, the light energy absorbed by chlorophyll is converted into chemical energy and utilized in biochemical reactions necessary for bioresource production, such as CO2 fixation.
+In photosynthesis, the light energy absorbed by chlorophyll is converted into chemical energy and utilized in biochemical reactions.
+This is necessary for the production of bioresources such as CO2 fixation.
 When some of this chemical energy undergoes a reverse reaction, photons are generated from chlorophyll.

 By measuring these photons and combining them with cell mass measurements, it is possible to evaluate photosynthetic activity.

-Photomultiplier tubes are used to measure photons, and mini-spectrometers are used to measure cell mass.
+Photomultiplier tubes are used to measure photons, and mini-spectrometers to measure cell mass.

 The process by which chemical energy is converted into light energy